EluciDATALab/elucidatalab.datasets/README.md

 # elucidatalab.datasets

-Datasets used in the starter kits
+This repository contains the datasets that are used in the elucidatalab Starter Kits.